Test Information Guide

 A magnet is passed through a copper ring at a constant speed.
 If current in the counterclockwise direction, as seen from above, is considered positive, which of the following graphs best represents the current (I) in the ring as a function of time (t)?

-1. graph with current I on the y axis and time t on the x axis the graph starts at the origin increases to a plateau then decreases back to the x axis
+graph with current I on the y axis and time t on the x axis the graph starts at the origin increases plateaus then decreases past the x axis into the fourth quadrant where it plateaus then increases back up to the x axis

 Correct Response: C.